Health Information Management

 Online Health Information Management Programs

-In 2018-2019, 202 schools offered a health information program of some type.
+In the 2019-2020 academic year, 193 schools offered some type of health information management program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (1-2 years)||22||9|

 |Doctor’s Degree (Other)||0||0|